cloudfoundry/docs-bosh/content/warden-cpi.md

     static: [10.244.1.34]
 ```

+!!! note
-<p class="note">Note: bosh-warden-cpi v24+ makes it possible to use subnets bigger than /30 as exemplified above. bosh-lite v9000.48.0 uses that newer bosh-warden-cpi.</p>
+    bosh-warden-cpi v24+ makes it possible to use subnets bigger than /30 as exemplified above. bosh-lite v9000.48.0 uses that newer bosh-warden-cpi.

 Example of a dynamic network: